FabienRoger/WInfoForTwitter/README.md

 \* Example:

-Sentence of Wikipedia : The Human Torch is a real man, who runs a business at San Francisco.
+Sentence of Wikipedia : The Human Torch is a real man, who runs a business at San Francisco.<br/>

-->
+-><br/>
 Sentence fed to the model : The Human Torch is a fictional character, a superhero that appears in comic books published by Marvel Comics.